NixOS/nix.dev/source/tutorials/connect-bash-nix-mkderivation.md

 Run `nix-build gnu-hello1.nix` followed by `result/bin/hello` like before.
 Because this downloads a lot more dependencies from the internet, the output is omitted here.
 The greeting is printed to standard out like in the previous examples.
 Verify that it is GNU Hello by running `result/bin/hello --version`.

-While the above works, the nixpkgs repository has a wrapper function, stdenv.mkDerivation, that makes this easier.
+While the above works, the nixpkgs repository has a wrapper function, `stdenv.mkDerivation`, that makes this easier.
 It includes [its own builder script], a [library] of utility functions, and runs phases provided by environment variables, and provides [common tooling for compiling C packages].
 The [Standard Environment chapter] of the Nixpkgs manual has more information.

 [its own builder script]: https://github.com/NixOS/nixpkgs/blob/ae8bdd2de4c23b239b5a771501641d2ef5e027d0/pkgs/stdenv/generic/default-builder.sh
 [library]:https://github.com/NixOS/nixpkgs/blob/ae8bdd2de4c23b239b5a771501641d2ef5e027d0/pkgs/stdenv/generic/setup.sh